Offirmo/web-tech-experiments/blg/javascript-daily/201609xx-tips-shebangs.md

-# Javascript in shell: The ultimate shebang collection
+# Run Javascript in shell: The ultimate shebang collection

 Today, let's try the tip format.
 Don't worry, we'll introduce some nice modules along the way.